 This website is brand new!
-So, please check back frequently, as I will be adding more videos, focusing on hospital administration and stress management for high performers.
+So, please check back frequently, as I will be adding more videos, focusing on hospital administration, stress management, and career coping.
 And if there are specific topics you’d like me to cover let me know!

 In this intro video, Dr. Jeff Comer, Hospital CEO, shares a brief introduction to his personal, education, and professional background as a hospital CEO and stress management for high performers expert.